 vault write 2of2/config/risk signer=$RISK_KEY vault write 2of2/config threshold=2

-The two Vault operations above accomplish several things.
-All
+The previous operations accomplish several things.
+All addresses

 $RISK_KEY as one of the signers.
 And, the number of signatures